echogarden-project/echogarden/docs/Tasklist.md

 ## Maybe?

 * Using a machine translation model to provide speech translation to languages other than English?
 How would the timing be determined?
-* Is it possible to get sentence boundaries without punctuation using NLP techniques like part of speech tagging?
+* Is it possible to get sentence boundaries without punctuation using NLP techniques like part-of-speech tagging?

 ## May or may not be good ideas